Alex-Huleatt/easycurses/README.md

 h,w = dc.size
 ```

-The full draw is important as it initializes all cells to their default value.
+The full draw is important as it initializes all of the text cells to their default character/color.

 You can specify the global default or provide specific defaults for cells that satisfy a property (like "any cell below the 10th row should be a magenta asterisk", or "cells with an odd x-coordinate should be red")